Distributed estimation through parallel approximants: Embarrassingly parallel statistics

 \subsection{Minimally sufficient statistics and sums of transformations}

 Embarrassingly parallel statistics as introduced in Definition \ref{eps:def:SEP_statistic} and Definition \ref{eps:def:WEP_statistic} above are precisely those whose structure guarantees straightforward distributed computation.
-Importantly, they connect to the classical notion of minimally sufficient statistics.
+They connect directly to the classical notion of minimally sufficient statistics.

 \begin{theorem} Suppose elements of $X$ are i.i.d.\ observations of a random variable from a family of probability distributions $P_{\:(\theta)}(.)\colon\sigma(\mathbb{X})\to(0,1)$ parameterized by $\theta$, absolutely continuous with respect to a common $\sigma$-finite measure.
 Then any finite-dimensional minimal sufficient statistic for $\theta$ is SEP. \end{theorem}